shawntabrizi/substrate-collectables-workshop/0/common-patterns-moving-forward.md

 ## The Rust Compiler is Your Friend

-One of the many advantages of using a strongly typed programming language like Rust
+One of the many advantages of using a strongly typed programming language like Rust is that the compiler is very helpful, adding suggestions on how to fix errors.
+See e.g. https://hackernoon.com/programming-in-rust-the-good-the-bad-the-ugly-d06f8d8b7738 FMI.

-[TODO: Make it seem like RUST is your friend and will help you add code when needed]

 ## Making Updates to Your Runtime